About the Breed

 Health

 As with all pure bred dogs, Cavaliers are not without their health concerns.
 It is fair to note that all genetics, good and bad, were compounded when the breed was re-created in 1927, at which time 6 foundation dogs became the groundwork from which all purebred Cavaliers today can be traced.
 This fact alone emphasizes how small the gene pool is for the breed.
 Some problems in the breed are of more proportionate concern than others, and more challenging for breeders to manage.
 However, as a whole, cavaliers are a hardy, healthy little spaniel.
-Reputable breeders will have a good knowledge of pedigree traits and attempt to breed from stock that are free of major health problems.
+Reputable breeders will have a good knowledge of pedigree traits and attempt to breed from stock that posses good hardy longevity with plenty of health testing behind them.

-Eye, hip, and patella problems do exist in all toy breeds, including Cavaliers, however they are conditions that can be tested for before a dog is ever incorporated into a breeding program.
-Responsible
+Eye, hip, and patella problems do exist in all toy breeds, including Cavaliers, however they are conditions that can be checked.
+Responsible breeders will have very few incidences of these conditions in their puppies.
+Still, recessive genes exist and can crop up when least expected even with the most exceptional breeders.

-Mitral Valve Disease (MVD) and Syringomyelia (SM) prove much more challenging problems to the breed and breeders.
-Although early onset and severe cases are minimal in responsible breeding programs, both conditions can show up later in life and there is no test or gene isolation available today to predict if or when a dog will encounter onset.
-Both these conditions have been the main focus of resource allocation of funds to genetic research, by breed clubs Health Foundations and Charitable Trusts funds, donated to by dedicated breeders.
+Mitral Valve Disease (MVD) and Syringomyelia (SM) prove much more challenging problems to the breed and breeders and are topics you will want to discuss with your breeder before purchasing a puppy.
+Currently there are no gene isolation tests for either.
+Both these conditions have been the main focus of resource allocation of funds to genetic research, by breed clubs Health Foundations and Charitable Trusts funds, of which those funds are donated to by dedicated breeders and pet owners.
 The actual mode of inheritance, genetic and environmental factors that influence these conditions are still unknown.
-All cavaliers are carriers of both conditions, regardless of the blood lines.
-Responsible breeders do a good job minimizing the number of cases of effected dogs.
+Responsible breeders do a good job minimizing the number of cases of SM effected dogs & early onset MVD.

 Mitral Valve Disease (MVD)

 Mitral Valve Disease, caused by endocardiosis, polysaccharide deposits in the valve leaflets which distorts the valve and allow it to leak.
-Although common in most toy dogs, it seems to present earlier in the cavalier.
-Cardiologist statistics world wide, indicate that about 50% of cavaliers will develop at least a mild heart murmur by the age of five, 70% by age 7 and over 98% by the age of ten.
-Cavaliers can still lead perfectly normal lives for years after developing a murmur, many never slowing down a bit from the disease.
-If affected with symptoms, it is usually very late in life and can be treated with medication.
+Although common in most breeds & nearly all toy dogs, it seems to present earlier in the cavalier.
+Cardiologist statistics world wide, indicate that about 50% of cavaliers will develop at least a mild heart murmur by the age of 5 years, 70% by age 7 and over 98% by the age of ten.
+Cavaliers can still lead perfectly normal lives for many years after developing a murmur, as the breed in general has adapted to the condition,.
+Some may evenutally need medication to help with symptoms & comfort in later years.
+A very small percentage can progress quickly with the condition despite medication.
+Eradicating this condition completely is not possible and it is fair to say that nearly all Cavaliers will eventually get a heart murmur, but continuing to focus on later onset is the constant goal.
+Knowing pedigree's, when the dogs within the pedigrees have gotten murmurs, how well those dogs lived with their murmurs as well using annual heart screening as a tool on our breeding dogs are all important aspects that need to come together to produce dogs with later onset MVD that also can live long quality lives after onset with slow progresssion of murmurs.

 Syringomyelia (SM)